Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

-The above equations assumes the following zero tendency condition.
+\end{linenomath} The above equations are obtained by assuming the following zero tendency condition: \begin{linenomath}

-As moving frames are more Euclidean, the left-hand side of Eq. \eqref{zerotend} is closer to zero for $i=1,2$.
-For the popular Williamson's tests, the zero tendency of the spherical coordinate should be satisfied by the spherical coordinate axis.
-The tendency is usually not incorporated into the numerical scheme of SWES, assumed to be zero or approximately negligible compared to discretization error.
-Consequently, changing the coordinate axis may change the accuracy, even on the perfect sphere.
+\end{linenomath} If moving frames are aligned in a more \textit{Euclidean connection}, the tendency is closer to zero.
+In other words, if the moving frames' curvature within an element is closer to zero, the left hand side in Eq.\eqref{zerotend} is also closer to zero.
+For the Williamson's tests, the zero tendency of the spherical coordinate is assumed to be satisfied, even when the left hand side in Eq.\eqref{zerotend} is not necessarily zero along the spherical coordinate axis. the left hand side in Eq.\eqref{zerotend} is implicitly assumed to be zero or at least approximately negligible compared with discretization error.
+Because any Euclidean axis or spherical coordinate axis provides zero tendency conditions, only LOCAL and LOCSPH satisfy the zero-tendency condition.